AguaClara/Dissolved-Gas/Research Reports/Report2_Spring2019.md

 |        Standard deviation        |  0.42   |  0.33   |  0.19   |  1.65   |  0.36   |  0.50   |
 |    Percent standard deviation    |  1.89   |  1.65   |  1.03   |  4.98   |  1.01   |  1.35   |

 Video recordings were also taken of each Trial.
 Between Trials 1-3 and Trials 4-6, there were no consistent, visually assessable differences in bubble formation.
-Figures ____ and _____ exemplify this, and all full-length videos can be found at [this site](https://drive.google.com/drive/folders/1bybRun4xh5kzI4QvrN0ZPXhFWCMlhZhN?usp=sharing).
+Figures ____ and _____ exemplify this, and all full-length videos can be found on [this site](https://drive.google.com/drive/folders/1bybRun4xh5kzI4QvrN0ZPXhFWCMlhZhN?usp=sharing).

 <p style="text-align: center;">
 <img src="https://github.com/AguaClara/Dissolved-Gas/blob/master/Gifs/march10_trial1.gif?raw=true" height = 400>